nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 As someone who uses neural networks a lot, when I see \\(  \\exp(\\cdot) \big / \\sum \\exp(\\cdot) \\) like in [\\((1)\\)](#eq1), I think softmax.
 Here is the softmax function we will use:
 {% highlight python %}
 def softmax(X, diag_zero=True):
-    """Compute softmax values for each row of matrix X."""
+    """Take softmax of each row of matrix X."""

     # Subtract max for numerical stability
     e_x = np.exp(X - np.max(X, axis=1).reshape([-1, 1]))